SkaMateria/Museum_GO/README.md

 ## VIEWS PAGES WE WANT:

 * Museum show page
+    Started
 * Museum index page
+    Mostly done
 * User show page
+    Started
 * User edit page
+    Forgot what this is for...
 * Home page / login page / create new user
+    Login page DONE

+NEED TO DO:
+    Need home page
+    Passwords, refactor login page/create user to have a password bit too